vitr/vitr.github.io/_drafts/HTTP-and-REST-Principles-http-do-it-right.md

 ### #1 http resource is a noun not a verb

 URL identifies a resource, a data entity.
 A file is a resource, a handle is resource, a method call isn't a resource.
-If you want to clean your car, don't do this like this
+If you want to clean your car, don't do it like this

     GET /?method=clean&target=myCar